-PACS numbers: 21.10.-k, 21.30.Fe, 21.60.De
+PACS number(s): 21.10.-k, 21.30.Fe, 21.60.De

-Introduction. - The reach of ab-initio nuclear structure calculations has extended tremendously over the last decade.
-Methods such as coupled-cluster (CC) [1], in-medium similarity renormalization group (IMSRG) [2] or Dyson selfconsistent Green's function [3] (Dyson-SCGF) have accessed medium-mass nuclei up to $A \sim 60$ on the basis of realistic two-nucleon (2N) and three-nucleon (3N) [4, 5] forces.
-In their current implementations, such methods are however limited to doubly closed (sub-)shell nuclei and their immediate neighbors [6, 7].
-As one increases the nuclear mass, longer chains of truly open-shell nuclei connecting isolated doubly closed-shell ones emerge and cannot be accessed with existing approaches.
-Many-body techniques that could tackle genuine (at least) singly open-shell systems would immediately extend the reach of ab-initio studies from a few tens to several hundreds of mid-mass nuclei.
-It is the aim of the present Letter to propose one manageable way to fill this gap.
+Introduction.
+The reach of ab initio nuclear structure calculations has been extended tremendously over the last decade.
+Methods such as coupled-cluster (CC) [1], in-medium similarity renormalization group (IMSRG) [2], or Dyson selfconsistent Green's function [3] (Dyson-SCGF) have accessed medium-mass nuclei up to $A \sim 60$ on the basis of realistic two-nucleon (2N) and three-nucleon (3N) [4,5] forces.
+In their current implementations, such methods are however limited to doubly closed (sub)shell nuclei and their immediate neighbors [6,7].
+As one increases the nuclear mass, longer chains of truly open shell nuclei connecting isolated doubly closed shell ones emerge and cannot be accessed with existing approaches.
+Many-body techniques that could tackle genuine (at least) singly open shell systems would immediately extend the reach of ab initio studies from a few tens to several hundreds of mid-mass nuclei.
+It is the aim of the present work to propose one manageable way to fill this gap.

-Typically, open-shell systems can be dealt with via multireference schemes such as, e.g., multireference CC [8, 9] or configuration interaction techniques [2, 10] that, however, become quickly unfeasible for large model spaces.
-Keeping the simplicity of a single reference method requires, in any of these approaches, to formulate the expansion scheme around a reference state that can tackle Cooper pair instabilities, e.g. to build the correlated state on top of a Bogoliubov vacuum that already incorporates static pairing correlations.
-A single reference can thus be retained at the price of breaking the symmetry associated with particle number conservation.
+Typically, open-shell systems can be dealt with via multireference schemes such as, e.g., multireference CC [8,9] or configuration interaction techniques [2,10] that, however, become quickly unfeasible for large model spaces.
+Keeping the simplicity of a single reference method requires, in any of these approaches, formulating the expansion scheme around a reference state that can tackle Cooper pair instabilities, e.g., building the correlated state on top of a Bogoliubov vacuum that already incorporates static pairing correlations.
+A single reference can thus be retained at the price of breaking the symmetry associated with particle-number conservation.
 The associated contamination of the results that arises in finite systems eventually calls for the restoration of the broken symmetry [11].
-Recently, Bogoliubov-based many-body methods have been imported to quantum chemistry to deal with neardegeneracies and non-dynamical correlations and proven to be extremely powerful [12].
-Further extension to calculate affinities and ionization energies would require an electron attachment/removal formalism as the one employed here.
+Recently, Bogoliubov-based many-body methods have been imported to quantum chemistry to deal with near degeneracies and nondynamical correlations and have proven to be extremely powerful [12].
+Further extension to calculate affinities and ionization energies would require an electron attachment and removal formalism such as the one employed here.

-The present work discusses the first application of extending Dyson-SCGF theory to the Bogoliubov algebra [13], i.e. it carries out the ab-initio Gorkov-SCGF formalism [14] in finite nuclei for the first time.
+The present work discusses initial applications of extending Dyson-SCGF theory to the Bogoliubov algebra [13]; i.e., we carry out the ab initio Gorkov-SCGF formalism [14] in finite nuclei.
 The results confirm that this approach is computationally feasible.
-Thus, the method is applicable to several isotopic and isotonic chains of interest e.g. Oxygen, Calcium, Nickel, N=20 and N=28-that include several isotopes previously not reachable by ab-initio approaches.
+Thus, the method is applicable to several isotopic and isotonic chains of interest-e.g., oxygen, calcium, nickel, N = 20, and N = 28-that include several isotopes previously not reachable by ab initio approaches.
 Another specific benefit is to eventually provide a way to understand microscopically and quantitatively the processes responsible for the superfluid character of atomic nuclei [15].
 The Gorkov-SCGF method could also be used to extend to harmonic confining potentials calculations of homogeneous ultracold Fermi gases throughout the BCS-BEC crossover [16].
-In the present application normal and anomalous self-energies are calculated up to second-order and on the basis of 2N interactions only.
-This constitutes a Kadanoff-Baym Φ -derivable approximation [17]; as such, the method involves dressed propagators and is thus intrinsically non perturbative.
-In the short-term future, the objectives are to incorporate 3N interactions into the framework and to generalize state-of-the-art n-th order Algebraic Diagrammatic Construction [ADC(n)] [18] and Faddeev random-phase approximation [19, 20] truncation schemes to the Gorkov context.
+In the present application normal and anomalous selfenergies are calculated up to second order and on the basis of 2N interactions only.
+This constitutes a Kadanoff-Baym $\Phi$ -derivable approximation [17]; as such, the method involves dressed propagators and is thus intrinsically nonperturbative.
+In the short-term future, the objectives are to incorporate 3N interactions into the framework and to generalize state-of-the-art nth-order algebraic diagrammatic construction [ADC(n)] [18] and Faddeev random-phase approximation [19,20] truncation schemes to the Gorkov context.